sonata-nfv/son-gkeeper/son-keycloak/README.md

 ## Documentation
-Information about Keycloak can be found in [`Keyclaok Documentation`](http://www.keycloak.org/documentation.html) section.
+Information about Keycloak can be found in [`Keycloak Documentation`](http://www.keycloak.org/documentation.html) section.
 You can refer to the [`Gatekeeper Github Wiki`](https://github.com/sonata-nfv/son-gkeeper/wiki) sections and check for User Management pages, which include information and examples of usage of its features.

 ## License